GoogleCloudPlatform/community/tutorials/run-wordpress-on-appengine-standard/index.md

 To use the [Google Cloud Storage plugin][gcs-plugin] for media uploads, follow these steps:

-1. Configure the App Engine default GCS bucket for later use.
+1. Configure the App Engine default Cloud Storage bucket for later use.
 The default App Engine bucket is named YOUR_PROJECT_ID.appspot.com.
 Change the default Access Control List (ACL) of that bucket as follows: